Valley of Fire State Park: Law enforcement incidents

 On July 10, 2024, a park ranger shot and killed a man who allegedly charged at the ranger with a knife, which resulted in the park being closed for two days.
-An investigation later conducted by the Department of Public Safety said suicide notes were found; the suspect had knife wounds on his neck; blood was found inside the suspect's vehicle and on the knife, which indicated the wounds were likely self-inflicted, and occurred before he got out of his vehicle.
+An investigation later conducted by the Department of Public Safety said suicide notes were found; the suspect had knife wounds on his neck; blood was found inside the suspect's vehicle and on the knife, which indicated the wounds were likely self-inflicted, and occurred before he got out of his car.